JoshOrndorff/recipes/text/3-entrees/babe-grandpa-node.md

 ### Runtime APIs

-Both Babe and Grandpa rely on getting their authority sets from the runtime via the [BabeAPI](https://crates.parity.io/sc_consensus_babe/trait.BabeApi.html) and the [GrandpaAPI](https://crates.parity.io/sp_finality_grandpa/trait.GrandpaApi.html).
+Both BABE and GRANDPA rely on getting their authority sets from the runtime via the [BabeAPI](https://crates.parity.io/sc_consensus_babe/trait.BabeApi.html) and the [GrandpaAPI](https://crates.parity.io/sp_finality_grandpa/trait.GrandpaApi.html).
 So trying to build this node with a runtime that does not provide these APIs will fail to compile.